comfyanonymous/ComfyUI_examples/2_pass_txt2img/README.md

 Hires fix is just creating an image at a lower resolution, upscaling it and then sending it through img2img.
 Note that in ComfyUI txt2img and img2img are the same node.
 Txt2Img is achieved by passing an empty image to the sampler node with maximum denoise.

-Here's a simple workflow in ComfyUI to do this:
+Here's a simple workflow in ComfyUI to do this with basic latent upscaling:

 ![Example](hiresfix_latent_workflow.png)